torryatco/Basilica/readme.md

   })
 ```

 Add class "quote" to the lone paragraph in the navigation.
+Use `aria-live="polite"`

 ## 1.14.
 JavaScript